Engaging with Government 2019

 - Increase the influencing and communication skills that you need to achieve this.

-The programme is for early career researchers (ECRs) and is open to ECRs working in any area of the AHRC’s subject domain.
+This programme is for Early Career Researchers (ECRs) and is open to ECRs working in any of our primary research areas, as listed on our AHRC disciplines page.
 At the point of application, applicants must be either within eight years of the award of their doctorate or equivalent professional training, or within six years of their first academic appointment.

-In addition, applicants must be employed in a full- or part-time postdoctoral or equivalent position, which may be either fixed term or permanent, and which lists academic research as one of its main responsibilities.
-Applicants must be in post at the time of application, and the position must extend beyond the delivery of the ‘Engaging with Government’ course in March 2018.
+In addition, applicants must be employed in a full- or part-time postdoctoral or equivalent position, which may be either fixed-term or permanent, and which lists academic research as one of its main responsibilities.
+Applicants must be in post at the time of application, and the position must extend beyond the delivery of the ‘Engaging with Government’ course in March 2019.
 Further, the position must be held at a research organisation which is eligible to apply to the AHRC.